Aimeedeer/meal-swap/README.md

 This time, I think I was preparing a real Brian's type of tea (with soy milk) for Brian, and the other plain tea for myself.
 Brian stared at the milk cup with greedy eyes.
-After the meal swap, he had a sip of my tea (original his tea).
+After the meal swap, he had a sip of my tea (originally his tea).
 At the end, he couldn't finish the plain tea that is swapped with me.
-I finished mine, even I still think it's a milk tea, or rather, milk.
+I finished mine, even though I still think it's a milk tea, or rather, milk.

 _Brian's thoughts_:
 TBD